 Sign the petition to tell your lawmakers to save security.

-Attorney General William Barr is urging tech companies to break end-to-end encryption services by creating digital backdoors that will grant law enforcement agencies access to all electronic services.
+Attorney General William Barr is urging tech companies like Apple to break end-to-end encryption services by creating digital backdoors that will grant law enforcement agencies access to all electronic services.
 But placing digital backdoors in every commercial device invites hackers to target everything from smart doorbells and self-driving cars to hospitals and air traffic control centers.

 In the past, hackers have used our own digital backdoors to interfere with communication systems, power grids, and nuclear facilities.
 That's why the former chief of the National Security Administration has warned that breaking encryption makes everyone less safe.
 And yet, Attorney General Barr still doesn’t get it.